crabmusket/haskell-simple-concurrency/src/tutorial.md

         putStrLn "ending!")
 ```

-All we need to do now is define `sleepMs`:
+I've left the definition of `sleepMs` til now.
+`threadDelay` takes a delay in microseconds, which isn't super helpful, so I like to use this function in examples:

 ``` haskell
 sleepMs n = threadDelay (n * 1000)
 ```

-And we can run our program!
+And now we can run our program!

     $ runhaskell Ex1Threads.hs
     main number 1